Net zero and sustainable development

 new economic opportunities

-To ensure a fair transition to net zero economies, cross-sector collaboration, generous social protection and investment in education and skills are required.
+To overcome these barriers and ensure a fair transition, policy incentives, cross-sector collaboration, generous social protection and investment in education and skills are required.

 OTHER RESEARCH THEMES